Last Update: July 2017

 For more details on the sustainability status of the fisheries, progress of the FIP, and improvement recommendations, please follow this link.

-The SFP Russia Far East Crab Supply Chain Roundtable (SR) recognizes the improvements to fisheries management made over recent years, in particular the progress via the RFE Crab Fishery Improvement Project.
+The RFE Crab Supply Chain Roundtable (SR) recognizes the improvements to fisheries management made over recent years, in particular the progress via the RFE Crab Fishery Improvement Project.

 However, there are a number of long-standing issues (e.g., fisheries data disclosure and access) that are the responsibility of governments and regulators, where industry can essentially only support and encourage change.

 Consequently, the roundtable confines its activities to tracking and monitoring the fisheries and FIP, as well as providing advice to the market as required.
 Until the above issues have been adequately addressed, the following procurement policies are recommended:

 - Source and verify product from the existing FIP.

 - Adopt procedures (e.g., control document) to avoid IUU product.

 - Advise existing and potential suppliers regarding the requirement for data transparency/disclosure in supporting publicly recognized FIPs